NixOS/nix.dev/source/tutorials/module-system/module-system.md

 While many attributes for customizing options are available, the most important one is `type`, which specifies which values are valid for an option.

-There are several other types available under [`lib.types`](https://github.com/NixOS/nixpkgs/blob/master/lib/types.nix) in the Nixpkgs library.
+There are several types available under [`lib.types`](https://github.com/NixOS/nixpkgs/blob/master/lib/types.nix) in the Nixpkgs library.

 You have just declared `generate.script` with the `lines` type, which specifies that the only valid values are strings, and that multiple strings should be joined with newlines.